pkottenbreit/cs207/README.md

 ### Step 4: Implement any code that your solution ended up using
 If you fly with DCS, we highly recommend that you check out [DCS_BIOS](https://dcs-bios.readthedocs.io/en/latest/).
 They provide great documentation, a localhost DCS server, and an Arduino library which makes programming very simple to implement and change.
-We have some code avaliable that we used for our specific button box.
-This was done using an Arduino Mega.
+See Appendix 2 for the code that we wrote to Map DCS_BIOS to our specific button box and run on an Arduino Mega.

 If you are using the BBI-32 component, there is no code to implement (or test).
 However, you will need to bind each function of the box in whichever game you choose.
 This was avoided in DCS-BIOS, as it was hardcoded in.